kubernetes-sigs/kubespray/docs/azure.md

 ## Provisioning Azure with Resource Group Templates

-You'll find Resource Group Templates and scripts to provision the required infrastructore to Azure in [*contrib/azurerm*](../contrib/azurerm/README.md)
+You'll find Resource Group Templates and scripts to provision the required infrastructure to Azure in [*contrib/azurerm*](../contrib/azurerm/README.md)